topasmc/topas-docs/parameters/physics/optical.rst

 Optical Photons
 ~~~~~~~~~~~~~~~

-A full description of the tracking of optical photons is available in the Geant4 Guide for Applications Developers.
+A full description of the tracking of optical photons is available in the `Geant4 Physics Reference Manual <http://geant4.cern.ch/G4UsersDocuments/UsersGuides/PhysicsReferenceManual/html/node66.html>`_ and the `Geant4 Guide for Applications Developers <http://geant4.cern.ch/G4UsersDocuments/UsersGuides/ForApplicationDeveloper/html/TrackingAndPhysics/physicsProcess.html#5.2.5>`_.

-Topas allows to include optical physics by means of the g4optical module in the physics list.
-The available optical processes included in the g4optical module are: scintillation, Cerenkov radiation, wavelength shifting, optical absorption, Rayleigh scattering and boundary processes.
+TOPAS allows to include optical physics by means of the ``g4optical`` module in the physics list.
+The available optical processes included in the ``g4optical`` module are: scintillation, Cerenkov radiation, wavelength shifting, optical absorption, Rayleigh scattering and boundary processes.
 However, this module is not sufficient to set up the generation and tracking of optical photons.
 The optical properties of the material of the volumes must to be defined too (at the least the refractive index must to be defined).
 There exist two types of variables to define the optical properties: a vector based and constant based.
-The vector-based parameter allows to define a property (refractive index for example) in function of the photon’s energy.
-While the constant-based parameters allows to define an scalar (scintillation yield for example)
+The vector-based parameter allows to define a property (refractive index for example) as a function of the photon’s energy.
+While the constant-based parameters allows to define an scalar (scintillation yield for example).

 To activate the optical properties in a material one must to set::